Updated: Apr 21

 It is important that people in therapy get along with, and trust their therapist.
 The very nature of borderline personality disorder can make it difficult for people with the disorder to maintain a comfortable and trusting bond with their therapist.

-Dialectical Behavior Therapy (DBT): This type of therapy was developed for individuals with borderline personality disorder.
+Dialectical Behavior Therapy (DBT) was developed for individuals with borderline personality disorder.
 DBT uses concepts of mindfulness and acceptance or being aware of and attentive to the current situation and emotional state.
 DBT also teaches skills that can help:

 · Control intense emotions